-2) Summary of Independent Testing
+2) Summary of the Independent Testing

-A summary of the performed independent testing is as follows.
+A summary of the independent testing is as follows.

 a.
-Independent Testing Viewpoints
+Viewpoints of the Independent Testing

 The evaluator devised the independent testing in terms of the following viewpoints, based on the developer testing and the provided evaluation documentation, in order for the evaluator him/herself to demonstrate that the TOE security functions work as specified.